 Mix in the chocolate chips and place ¼ cup of batter in each of 10 muffin cups.
 Top with more chocolate chips.

-Bake at 350F for 22-24 minutes.
-Allow the muffins to cool completely on a wire rack and enjoy.
+Bake at 350F for 22-24 minutes until a toothpick comes out clean.
+Transfer to a wire rack.
+Allow the muffins to cool completely on the cooling rack and enjoy.

 Storage, Freezing and Reheating